TasnimJamil22/lev2-assignment-7-postgreSQL/README.md

                                                                              SELECT ROUND(AVG(age),2) AS                                                                                                                                                           average_age
                                                                              FROM students

-6.What are the LIMIT and OFFSET clauses used for?
+# 6.What are the LIMIT and OFFSET clauses used for?
-Ans:
+## Ans:
+## Uses of LIMIT and OFFSET:
 LIMIT and OFFSET clauses are used when we need to control the number of rows returned by a query.It enables a a spicific subset of rows at a time.LIMIT controls the number of rows in the result.OFFSET determines the starting position within the result set and skips a specified number of rows before starting to return rows from the result set.
 For example , ex:1
                                                   		                SELECT *